 Increased bleeding tendency: von Willebrand disease

-Von Willebrand disease is named after the Finnish physician, Erik von Willebrand.
-He examined a family that was living on the Aaland islands in the Baltic sea that suffered from severe bleeding.
+Von Willebrand disease (VWD) is named after the Finnish physician, Erik von Willebrand.
+He examined a family that was living on the Aaland Islands in the Baltic Sea who regularly experienced severe bleeding.
 He jokingly called the island “Nose Bleed Island”.

-He summarised the conclusions of his examination, creating a new clinical picture and calling it “pseudohemophilia”, separating it from the clinical picture of a haemophilia.
-As time went by, this condition became known as “von Willebrand disease”.
+He summarized the conclusions of his examination, creating a new clinical picture he called “pseudohemophilia”; thus, differentiating it from hemophilia.
+Over the years, this condition became known as “von Willebrand disease”.

-The von Willebrand disease (vWD) is the most commonly inherited disorder of hemostasis and has a relatively high prevalence (1 : 100).
+VWD is the most commonly inherited disorder of hemostasis and has a relatively high prevalence (1:100).
 Men and women are equally affected.
-The disease is caused by qualitative or quantitative deficiency in the von Willebrand factor with various forms of clinical manifestation.
-In order to understand the concept of this hemorrhagic diathesis you should get to know the function of von Willebrand factor better.
+The disease is caused by a qualitative or quantitative deficiency in the von Willebrand factor (VWF) with various clinical manifestations.
+In order to understand the concept of this hemorrhagic diathesis, it is important to understand the function of VWF.

 Pathophysiology of von Willebrand Disease

-The von Willebrand factor (vWF) is a glycoprotein that is produced in the endothelium and megacaryocytes and is located in the so-called Weibel-Palade-bodies as a multimer.
-It is involved in various processes of hemostasis:
+VWF is a glycoprotein that is produced in the endothelium and megakaryocytes, and is located in the so-called Weibel-Palade bodies as a multimer.
+It is involved in various hemostatic processes:

-During primary hemostasis the vWR binds to the proteins of the subendothelial matrix as well as the surface of platelets.
+During primary hemostasis, VWF binds to the proteins of the subendothelial matrix and to the surface of platelets.
 This creates an adhesive connection between the endothelium and platelets.
 Glycoprotein Ib/IX on the surface of platelets plays an important role here.

-As a result of the adhesion to the platelets the vWF activates platelet functions that result in platelet aggregation.
+As a result of the adhesion to the platelets, VWF activates platelet functions that result in platelet aggregation.

-The vWF forms a complex with clotting factor VIII in order to prevent its proteolytic degradation.
-This extends factor VIII’s half-time greatly and preserves its functions.
+VWF forms a complex with clotting factor VIII in order to prevent its proteolytic degradation.
+This notably extends the half-life of factor VIII and preserves its functions.

-The vWF is also an acute-phase protein that is synthesised and secreted increasingly in the course of inflammatory processes.
-It forms spontaneously into multimers in the plasma.
-Those multimers are proteolytically degraded by the protease ADAMTS13 that plays an important role in thrombotic microangiopathy and the hemolytic-uremic syndrome among others.
+VWF is also an acute-phase protein that is increasingly synthesized and secreted during inflammatory processes.
+It spontaneously transforms into multimers in the plasma.
+These multimers are proteolytically degraded by the protease ADAMTS13 which plays an important role in thrombotic microangiopathy and the hemolytic-uremic syndrome among others.

 Etiology of von Willebrand Disease